ucfopen/Materia-Docs/_administrators/windows-apache-install-guide.md

 This install guide runs you through installing Materia and all the required software on a brand new Windows Server 2012 machine.
 You may have some pieces of this already installed if you're already running a web server.

+This guide was created for an older version of Materia.
+It's here as an example, but we suggest using the current release version, which is likely to have updated requirements.

+The dependencies to run Materia are included in the Dockerfiles we use for local development.
+Those can be found in the Materia repository here: [PHP webserver dockerfile](https://github.com/ucfopen/Materia/blob/master/docker/dockerfiles/materia-web) and [node dockerfile](https://github.com/ucfopen/Materia/blob/master/docker/dockerfiles/materia-node).
+Note that you don't need 2 servers, we just use 2 containers to isolate responsibilities.

+## Versions used in this Guide

 * Last Updated **May 2018**
 * Materia version: **v3.6.2**